How to Get Your House Appraised in 7 Steps

 If you want a quick ballpark idea of your home’s value, you can always input your address into a Home Value Estimator for a fast and near-instant check as a starting point.

-Remember to contact a licensed and certified appraiser who really knows the area.
-You’ll skip this step if you’re borrowing money or refinancing; the lender will arrange for a third-party appraiser.
+Remember to contact a licensed and certified appraiser who knows the area well.
+If you’re borrowing money or refinancing, skip this step; the lender will arrange for a third-party appraiser.

 Improve your curb appeal and fix broken items around the house before the appraiser’s visit, and be sure to have a list of upgrades at the ready.